-Mark and David are some of the most fun, real, and loving men we’ve ever met.
+Mark and David’s Mt Hood Organic Farms wedding was the highlight of our summer.
+These two are some of the most fun, real, and loving men we’ve ever met.
 Their wedding was truly one of a kind.
 From their dapper suites with personal promises embroidered on the inside of the jackets, their quick wit humor, to their beautifully expressive hearts.
 From some of the most beautiful poetry, we’ve heard to the majesty of Mt.
 Hood behind them.
 Tears and laughter filled the day.
 Their ceremony was wonderfully interactive.
 The gracious way they walked in greeting guests, inviting children to carry flowers up in honor of those who couldn’t be there, inviting guests to connect, to their extremely thoughtful personal vows.
 From the depth of their hearts to the joy of their playfulness this day was a full spectrum of emotions.
 Wiggle dancing splits in the grass (and a few headstands!), to being thrown high into the pink sky by friends and family!
-And did we mention the EPIC food, WOW… the absolute best farm to table food we’ve ever seen at a wedding!
+And did we mention the EPIC food, WOW… the absolute best farm-to-table food we’ve ever seen at a wedding!
+Having Cultivate Catering w/ Ginger Power prepare your food for a Mt Hood Organic Farms wedding is NEXT LEVEL.
 We had a blast shooting this same-sex wedding and are over the top thrilled for them!

 Their story is something to be heard.
 It truly defies chance, they were almost like two ships passing in the night while both living in New York City.